-At Free by the Sea, located in the State of Washington, those who suffer from substance abuse and personality disorder can undergo a holistic treatment approach.
-This can help them to overcome their addiction to alcohol and drugs, as well as develop the tools they need in order to manage mental health disorders effectively.
+At Free by the Sea, located in the State of Washington, those who suffer from co-occurring substance abuse and personality disorder can undergo a holistic treatment process.
+This can help them to overcome their substance use disorders, as well as develop the tools they need in order to manage mental health disorders effectively.

 The onset of personality disorders is often a gradual process and has both environmental and genetic components.
 Due to their symptoms and the overall effects of their mental health disorder, individuals with personality disorders may feel isolated from others.
 They may have constant conflicts at school or work.

 The challenging and harmful nature of the thoughts and behaviors that accompany personality disorders can make it difficult for an individual to change without help.
 To overcome the challenges related to mental illness, entering a professional rehabilitation program is imperative, as this could give an insight into the related behaviors.